Rajya439/web-api-200-aug-2025-Lab/notes/employee-submits-problem.md

   - `CustomerContacted` - after the tech has contacted the customer
   - `ProblemResolved` - if the tech is able to resolve the problem during contact.
   - ??
 Elevated?
 Etc.
+- reportedAt: The ISO 8601 of when the problem was reported
+- reportedBy: The `sub` claim of the person that reported the problem

 We need to validate the request -